biosql/biosql.github.io/wiki/Enhancement_Requests.md

 On hand at this point this applies only to the NCBI taxonomy and not to any other, but also the other attributes of the taxon table are pretty specific to the NCBI taxonomy, so we might as well add this one.
+In addition, one might in fact want to search by it (for instance, for pulling out all ancestors of a given taxon that are visible).

 Alternatively, we could generalize the taxon model to be as applicable to other taxonomies, and move special attributes to a